GreatSealUSA/Trump_Mythos/Comparative_Mythology/Zurich_October_1938_Analysis.md

 taken of him in the Czechoslovakian crisis; there was in his eyes the look of a seer."

-I asked, "Why is it that Hitler who makes nearly every German fall down and worship him, produces next to no impression on any foreigner?"
+I asked, "Why is it that Hitler **who makes nearly every German fall down and worship him**, produces next to no impression on any foreigner?"

-"Exactly," Dr. Jung assented.
-"Few foreigners respond at all, yet apparently every German in Germany does.
-It is because Hitler is the mirror of every German's unconscious, but of course he mirrors nothing from a non-German.
+"Exactly," Dr. Jung assented. **"Few foreigners respond at all, yet apparently every German in Germany does.** It is because Hitler is the mirror of every German's unconscious, but of course he mirrors nothing from a non-German.
 "He is the loud-speaker which magnifies the inaudible